Lecsó: Varieties

-There is a large variety of lecsó, the base of all being a mixture of tomatoes and peppers (both sweet and hot), onions, spiced with salt, sometimes red paprika powder and often garlic.
+There is a large variety of lecsó, the base of all being a mixture of tomatoes and peppers (both sweet and hot, especially using hot Bogyioszlo peppers), onions, spiced with salt, ground caraway seeds ("komeny"), red paprika powder and sometimes garlic.
 Some recipes may also use bay leaf, ground black pepper, or thyme, but those are not original ones.
 To make the perfect lecsó base, one must render the lard from the smoked bacon (if that is used instead of oil, which is also common), and fry the onion slices until the edges become slightly brownish.
 Next the pepper slices must be added and fried until crisp.
 The tomatoes come last because, if added at the beginning, they would soak the onions and the peppers.

-Lecsó may be made with cooked rice or scrambled eggs.
+Lecsó may be served with cooked rice or mixed with scrambled eggs.
 It is also commonly served as a hot dish, for example, with fried fish and sour cream or in a Hungarian style crepe (palacsinta).
 Most of the recipes are with sausage (called "kolbász" such as lecsókolbász, made specifically for this purpose, or Debrecener sausage) bacon, or Frankfurter.
 Some are decorated with slices of hard-boiled eggs or thickened with beaten eggs.
 If meat is added, it may be added first and fried with the onions and pepper slices.

 Lecsó, like its French semi-counterpart ratatouille, often stands alone as a lunch dish, in which case it is often consumed with bread.
 Plain lecsó can be served as a side dish accompanying various main dishes, for example roasted chicken, pheasant, pork, beef, or Eszterhazy steak.

 It is widely believed in Hungary that the best lecsó is made over an open fire in a "bogrács" (a cauldron), a Hungarian-style barbecue.
 In Hungary, the dish is very popular and even has its own festivals.

 In Germany, lecsó is referred to as Letscho and often used as the primary ingredient of a sauce that is used with many different meals.
 It is usually made of tomatoes, peppers, and onions among other regional additions.

 In Poland, lecsó (called leczo) is usually made from red pepper, zucchini, tomatoes, onion and garlic, sausage, and spiced with powdered chilli pepper.
 Leczo should be served hot and spicy.
 It probably came to Poland from Hungary.

 Romani people have their own variety called cigánylecsó.